What is Mal de Débarquement Syndrome?

 Mal de Débarquement Syndrome (MdDS) is a neurological disorder of perceived movement manifesting as a constant feeling of rocking, bobbing, or swaying which seems to be alleviated in passive motion such as riding in a car.
 This is an important diagnostic feature of the syndrome.

-Symptoms usually begin shortly after the cessation of the motion stimulus, but occasionally there can be a delay between the end of travel and the onset of symptoms.
+Symptoms usually begin immediately after the cessation of the motion stimulus, but occasionally there can be a short delay between the end of travel and the onset of symptoms.
 The symptoms tend to be more noticeable in enclosed spaces or when attempting to be motionless (sitting, lying down, or standing in a stationary position).
+Additionally, the sensation of motion is often associated with anxiety, fatigue, difficulty maintaining balance, unsteadiness, and difficulty concentrating (impaired cognitive function).

 Mal de Débarquement Syndrome does have a diagnosis code in the ICD-10 for billing: 2024 ICD-10-CM Diagnosis Code R42.